KabirDabholkar/separatrix_locator/README.md

 A Python package for locating separatrices in black-box dynamical systems using Koopman eigenfunctions from the paper: [*Finding separatrices of dynamical flows with Deep Koopman Eigenfunctions*](https://arxiv.org/abs/2505.15231).

+---
+This is a cleaner (but as of now, less complete) refactor of: https://github.com/KabirDabholkar/separatrixLocator.git

+---

 ## Installation

 ```bash